-Most of our poorest communities have no access to books.
-No wonder then that some 58% of 10 yr olds cannot read for meaning & 29% are completely illiterate.
-Illiteracy breeds exclusion and perpetuates poverty.
-We build literacy by helping unemployed youth gain skills as literacy tutors and helping them establish and operate community reading clubs - creating safe educational spaces in townships, ones that promote family literacy and a love of reading and help children secure a good future.
+Most of South Africa's poorest communities lack educational infrastructure & resources, leading to 78% of Grade 4 children not being able to read for meaning in any language.
+Illiteracy breeds exclusion and perpetuates poverty. help2read builds literacy by training unemployed township youth as literacy tutors and helping them establish & operate community reading clubs in townships - safe educational spaces that promote family literacy & a love of reading and help children secure a good future.

-There is an enduring crisis in South Africa, Illiteracy.
-According to recent research, 58% of Grade 4 learners cannot read for meaning, 29% are totally illiterate.
-The majority of primary schools are severely under resourced with just 2 or 3 books shared between an entire classroom.
-There are no community libraries in townships and few homes have books.
-These factors rob South African children of the opportunities to develop literacy skills and fall in love with reading.
+There is an enduring literacy crisis in South Africa.
+According to a recent PIRLS research, 78% of Grade 4 learners cannot read for meaning, 29% are completely illiterate.
+The majority of primary schools are severely under-resourced & overcrowded with just 2 or 3 books shared between an entire classroom.
+Furthermore, there are no community libraries in townships and few homes have books, so most children cannot engage in reading activities throughout holiday periods, leading them to fall behind.

-Literacy is the foundation for all learning and indeed for effective living.
-It enables access to health, education, employment and it strengthens democracy and civic engagement.
-The ability to read is the building block for learning, and ensures children get the most out of their schooling.Literacy directly tackles unemployment by providing skills.
+Literacy is the foundation for all learning & for future opportunities; the ability to read is the building block for learning and ensures children get the most out of their schooling.
+It enables access to health, education, employment and it strengthens democracy & civic engagement.
+Literacy directly tackles unemployment by providing skills.
 Central to a thriving economy is a literate, educated & skilled workforce.
-South Africa's GDP would be an est. 2% higher if it were more literate.
+South Africa's GDP would be est. 25-30% higher if the whole country was literate